 The Graduate School's mission is in keeping with the University's mission to provide support for graduate education and associated scholarly activities for both faculty and students.
 Quality of graduate instruction is an important concern with graduate coursework being taught by faculty members serving on the Graduate Faculty.
 Hence the criteria for membership on the Graduate Faculty are directly related to VSU and the Graduate School's mission statements.
-The criteria also address the latest version of the VSU Statutes which necessitates a process for appointing faculty members to the Graduate Faculty.
+The criteria also address the latest version of the

+VSU Statutes which necessitates a process for appointing faculty members to the Graduate Faculty.
 Additionally, VSU's regional accrediting association (SACSCOC) suggests that Graduate Faculty be differentiated from the General Faculty in some fashion.
-Therefore, any faculty, including adjunct faculty, teaching graduate level classes and/or serving on dissertation or thesis committees are required to have either full or temporary membership on the Graduate Faculty.
-Process and forms are available at https://www.valdosta.edu/academics/graduate-school/graduate-faculty.php.
+Therefore, any faculty, including adjunct faculty, teaching graduate level classes and/or serving on dissertation or thesis committees are required to have either full or temporary membership on the Graduate Faculty (process and forms).